bar10dr/SevOmatic/README.md

 The application should now create a new spreadsheet, and continually update it.

 ## Usage instructions
-The application will run without any arguments, but some are implemented for convenience.

 The application will only modify the first worksheet of a spreadsheet, so additional spreadsheets may be modified at will.

+The application refers to the spreadsheet ID, so you are free to change its name or location at will.

+The application will run fine without any command line arguments, but some are implemented for convenience.

+To use arguments with the "dotnet run" command, you have to add two -- after the command before initiating arguments.

+Ex: dotnet run -- -e false -r single -f 30 -x 3

+> -e [false/true]
+>
-* -e [false/true] : Shows full error in console.
+> Shows full error in console.
 Disabled by default as it might show Google specific information.
+>
+> Ex: dotnet run -- -e true

+> -l [false/true]
+>
-* -l [false/true] : Shows log in the console window.
+> Shows log in the console window.
 Enabled by default.
+>
+> Ex: dotnet run -- -l false

+> -r [single/continous]
+>
-* -r [single/continous] : Single = will run once and quit.
-Continous = Will keep running until manually stopped.
+> Single = will run once and quit.
+> Continous = Will keep running until manually stopped.
 Continous is on by default.
+>
+> Ex: dotnet run -- -r single

+> -f [Update frequency]
+>
-* -f [Update frequency] : If in continous mode, will set the number of seconds between each attempt to read the market json file.
+> If in continous mode, will set the number of seconds between each attempt to read the market json file.
 Default is 60.
-* -n [Spreadsheet name] : When the application is started the first time, it will create a spreadsheet with the given name.
-The name can be altered later manually in Google Spreadsheets.
-Default is SevOmatic.
+>
+> Ex: dotnet run -- -f 30

+> -x [Row number]
+>
-* -x [Row number] : The first row of the worksheet to start inserting information on.
+> The first row of the worksheet to start inserting information on.
 This way you can customize the top of a spreadsheet manually.
 Default is 1.
+>
+> Ex: dotnet run -- -x 3